NorthernCaptain/passwordy/README.md

 ## Contributing

 We welcome contributions to Passwordy!
 Please feel free to submit issues, feature requests, or pull requests on our GitHub repository.
+As the project is in its early stages, your input is especially valuable in shaping the direction and features of Passwordy.

 ## License

 Passwordy is released under the GNU General Public License v3.0 (GPLv3).
-See the [LICENSE](LICENSE.txt) file for details.
+See the [LICENSE.txt](LICENSE.txt) file for details.